In Vitro (film): Production

 The film is directed by Will Howarth and Tom McKeith.
 It is written by Will Howarth and Talia Zucker who also star, alongside Ashley Zukerman.
 Principal photography took place in New South Wales, in Goulburn and Cooma over five weeks, finishing by March 2022.
 Funding came from Screen Australia and Screen NSW.
+Helena Czajka composed the score for the film, while Paul Murphy, Luca Cappelli, Howarth, and McKeith edited the film.

 Release

 The film premiered at the 71st Sydney Film Festival.
+The film was released theatrically in Australia on 27 March 2025.